Looks Are Deceiving

 ✔️ Strength training, stomping, vibration plates, heel drops – all crucial for bone health.

-Eventually, I found another functional practitioner who was deeply compassionate and truly listened.
+I then eventually, I found another functional practitioner who was deeply compassionate and truly listened.
 Around the same time, I also connected with an absolute GEM of a physician within our Canadian medical system – someone who specializes in menopause and genuinely cares about my story and my health journey.
-One of the first things they both said to me was, “You were failed by the system.
+Both practitioners said to me, “This is so unfortunate, you were failed by the system.
 This should have been addressed years ago.”

 Hearing those words brought me to tears.
 Honestly, I’ve cried many times thinking about how different things could have been.
 But their validation meant everything because deep down, I already knew the truth: estrogen is the number one protector of our bones.
 And with virtually none left in my body, it was critical to get safe, effective levels back in place.